dbernheisel/exgradebook/README.md

 ## Things that could be improved

 - Pagination.
 I didn't use it anywhere
 - Tests.
-I stopped writing them when I was implementing the last couple of schemas and controllers.
-There are still lots of tests though.
+I slowed down on writing them when I was implementing the last couple of controllers.
+There are still 100+ tests.
 - No e2e tests.
 - No typespecs
 - No doctests